SkyeVault/Main/rainkeep/README.md

 - `styles/` – Minimal CSS and typography tailored to terminal aesthetics
 - `README.md` – This file

-The site is served via GitHub Pages and optionally mirrored to IPFS for decentralized access.
+The site is served via Netlify and optionally mirrored to IPFS for decentralized access.

 ---